mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 		W5: B2

-Fault Tolerance: if replication factor is `N`, then `(N-1)` nodes safely can fail without a job fails.
+Fault Tolerance: if replication factor is `N`, then `(N-1)` nodes can safely fail without a job fails.

 ## High-Performance-Computing (HPC)
 Using supercomputers to solve highly complex and advanced computing problems.
 This is a scale-up architecture and not a scale-out architecture.

+Hadoop and Spark use scale-out architectures.

 ## History of MapReduce
 MapReduce was developed by Google back in 2004 by Jeffery